Nazim Azman

-Nazim Azman (born 17 August 2001) is a Malaysian racing driver who most recently competed in the FIA Formula 3 Championship with Hitech Grand Prix.
+Nazim Azman (born 17 August 2001) is a Malaysian racing driver who competed in the 2024 Porsche Carrera Cup Asia for Sime Darby Racing Team.
+He previously competed in the FIA Formula 3 Championship with Hitech Grand Prix.
 He is a race winner in BRDC Formula 3 and the Euroformula Open Championship.

-Career
+Junior career

 Karting career

 Azman began karting competitively in 2012.
 That year he won the Rotax Max Challenge Malaysia in the MicroMax category and would finish third in the Rotax Max Challenge Asia.
 He moved into European competitions in 2013, achieving a third-place finish in the ROK Cup International Final in Italy, beating the likes of future Indy Lights driver Antonio Serravalle.
 Azman raced in karts until 2015.

 Formula 4

 2016

 Azman began single-seaters in 2016, competing in two rounds during the 2016-17 Formula 4 South East Asia Championship as a guest driver.

 2017

 For his main 2017 campaign, he competed in the F4 Spanish Championship with MP Motorsport from round 2 onwards.
 He took a high finish of fifth place twice and ended 11th in the standings.
 He also raced with MP during the final round of the SMP F4 Championship.
 His other one-off 2017 campaigns included the Formula Masters China and the Blancpain GT Series Asia.

 During late September, Azman participated in the 2017-18 MRF Challenge Formula 2000 Championship, and ended 13th.
 He also participated in three rounds during the 2017-18 Formula 4 South East Asia Championship, taking his first two single-seater wins on his way to fourth in the overall standings.